 In case you take steps with your Apple Watch alone you need to activate the syncing between your iPhone and your Watch in order to have the steps showing in ActivityTracker.
-To activate the sync you need to upgrade to PRO and enable Sync Watch & HealthKit in the app's Profile settings.
+To activate the sync you need to enable Sync Watch & HealthKit in the app's Profile settings.

 ActivityTracker reads the motion data from the motion processor in your iPhone or Apple Watch.
 It's the same data displayed by the Apple Health app.
 According to various tests the motion processor is very accurate, as accurate as a dedicated tracker like FitBit, Jawbone, you name it.